rishi9324/Number-Guessing-Game/README.md

 # Project Organisation
-- 'index.html': This file has JavaScript logic, Bootstrap styling, and the HTML structure.
+- 'index.html': This file has Bootstrap styling, and the HTML structure.
+- 'script.js': This file has the Java Script functionalities.
 - The project overview is provided in the file 'README.md'.